Vizonex/Winloop/README.md

 - Optimzing TCP Connections as well as sending data in `streams.pyx` with the uv bites are finally dropped in the try write portions of our library.
 Currently uv bites is just there as a protection measure by me, this will be dropped in the future since the try_write block has some subprocess checks as well as long as it doesn't have subprocess behaviors I'm alright with upgrading `streams.pyx` as long as it doesn't break.
 I did leave my plan uncommented for right now but the other half belonging to subprocesses looks rather steep/deep.

-- drop uv_a.lib and have the user compile .c files themselves once the current compiling problems/errors have been solved...
+- drop the `.lib` file for compiling libuv in replacement for libuv's C files directly once the current compiling problems and errors have been solved.

 ## Videos
-- By me: https://www.youtube.com/watch?v=tz9RYJ6aBZ8  (I might make a tutorial on how to use and install winloop it for those who have problems with reading)
+- By me: https://www.youtube.com/watch?v=tz9RYJ6aBZ8  (I might make a tutorial on how to use and install winloop it for those who have reading problems)